viperML/neoinfra/README.md

 - Multi-purpose VPS
 - Nomad server, with just itself as client
 - Hosting https://ayats.org
-- Hosted on Hetzner Cloud
+- Hetzner Cloud

-### `skadi` ()
+### `skadi`
-- SSH certificate authority using Step-CA
+- Certificate authority using Step-CA
-- Signs trusted certificates to connect to `sumati` without SSH keys or username+password
+- Signs SSH certificates to connect to other nodes with 2FA (no passwords or ssh keys)
-- Hosted on Oracle Cloud
+- Oracle Cloud

 ### `kalypso`
 - Hashicorp Vault server
-- Provisions secrets to `sumati`'s Nomad runner
+- Provisions secrets to other nodes
-- Hosted on Oracle Cloud
+- Oracle Cloud

 ### `chandra`
 - Multi-purpose VPS
-- Hosted on Oracle Cloud
+- Oracle Cloud